 File too big for an email attachment yet again?

-We’ve all been there.
+We have all been there.
 After all, many email clients only allow for sending files up to 20 megabytes – given today's data volumes, that is not nearly enough.
 So what can you do?
 Users often resort to stopgap solutions they are familiar with, such as WhatsApp or Dropbox – a real nightmare for corporate compliance.

 Requirements for file transfers are constantly increasing: